utags/userscripts/discourse-topic-quick-switcher/README.md

 - **Topic List Caching**: Automatically caches the topic list when you visit a list page.
 - **Quick Access**: Access the cached list from any topic page via:
   - A floating button in the bottom-right corner
-  - A keyboard shortcut (backtick key `` ` ``)
+  - Customizable keyboard shortcuts (default: Alt+Q for topic list)
+- **Enhanced Navigation**: Navigate between topics using:
+  - Customizable keyboard shortcuts (default: Alt+W for next, Alt+E for previous)
+  - Quick navigation buttons for previous and next topics
+  - Automatically skips hidden topics during navigation
 - **User-Friendly Interface**:
   - Displays cache time and source information
   - Navigate directly to topics from the popup panel
   - Close with the ESC key, a close button, or by clicking outside the panel
   - Highlights the current topic for easy identification
   - Automatically scrolls to the current topic in the list
-  - Quick navigation buttons for previous and next topics
-  - Automatically skips hidden topics during navigation
-  - Settings panel to customize language preferences and navigation button visibility
+  - Settings panel to customize language preferences, navigation button visibility, and hotkeys
 - **Adaptive Theme**:
   - Automatically adjusts to light/dark mode based on system and site preferences
 - **Cache Management**: